 Bathroom Zones Explained

-Bathroom Zones are special areas or “zones” in your bathroom which indicate the level of potential danger posed to you from electrical appliances and electricity itself.
+Bathroom Zones are special areas or “zones” in your bathroom which indicate the level of potential danger posed to you by electrical appliances and electricity itself.
 As you may know, water and electricity can make quite a lethal combo.
 Alongside the specific instructions published in the Wiring Regulations, bathroom zones are designed to keep you and installers or contractors of any kind safe from any potential dangers that could occur.
-Understanding these electrical zones and the specific electrical safety guidelines for bathrooms will keep you out of harms way.
+Understanding these electrical zones and the specific electrical safety guidelines for bathrooms will keep you out of harm’s way.

 What are the electrical Bathroom Zones?